STIXProject/stixproject.github.io/about/index.md

 toc: about_toc.html
 ---

-Structured Threat Information Expression (STIX™) is a structured language for describing cyber threat information so it can be shared, stored, and otherwise used in a consistent manner that facilitates automation.
+Structured Threat Information Expression (STIX™) is a structured language for describing cyber threat information so it can be shared, stored, and analyzed in a consistent manner.

 The [STIX whitepaper](/getting-started/whitepaper) describes the motivation and architecture behind STIX.